How narcissistic people manipulate conversations.

-This is one of the narcissists most common methods for emotional manipulation of those around them.
+This is one of the narcissist’s most common methods for emotional manipulation of those around them.
 When they feel criticism or they are losing power and control over you, most go for The Silent Treatment.
-They will do the present silent treatment for hours, days or weeks when you are in the home, so you’re Walking On Eggshells.
-They will do it when with friends on purpose entirely leaving you out of the conversation, or the disappearing act, where they up and leave for days or weeks, all to keep dominance and control over you they will demand a perfect apology from you for things you don’t even know you’re apologising for.
-They would do this if you didn’t accept their point of view, to avoid discussing important issues.
-To avoid taking responsibility or accepting and accountability for things they have done.
+They will do the present silent treatment for hours, days or weeks when you are at the home, so you’re Walking On Eggshells.
+They will do it when you’re with friends on purpose, entirely leaving you out of the conversation, or the disappearing act, where they up and leave for days or weeks, all to keep dominance and control over you.
+They will demand a perfect apology from you for things you don’t even know you’re apologising for.
+They would do this if you didn’t accept their point of view to avoid discussing important issues.
+To avoid taking responsibility or accepting accountability for things they have done.
 To get you to do as they ask, and when you do, they’ll reinforce your self-doubts by playing nice with you again, just to bring you crashing down again.

-The silent treatment is used against you, so you feel insignificant, Invalidated, insecure, vulnerable, unloved, to make you question and doubt yourself, they usually make it so you can not get hold of them with the disappearing act, or so you’re walking on eggshells for the present silent treatment.
+The silent treatment is used against you so you feel insignificant, Invalidated, insecure, vulnerable, and unloved, to make you question and doubt yourself, they usually make it so you can not get hold of them with the disappearing act, or so you’re walking on eggshells from the present silent treatment.

 How to disarm.
-There’s no better way to recover from narcissistic abuse than taking the first step of No Contact, narcissists use silence to hurt you.
+There’s no better way to recover from narcissistic abuse than taking the first step of No Contact.
+Narcissists use silence to hurt you.
 You use no contact to leave them in the past, to heal yourself.
-Don’t try to reason with them, don’t try to work out what’s wrong, write down and focus on your reality, no longer beg, pled or apologise, just leave them be.
-They can not play if you’re not playing with them, they can not fight if you’re not fighting, and they can not control if they have lost the control of your mind.
+Don’t try to reason with them, don’t try to work out what’s wrong, write down and focus on your reality, no longer beg, pled or apologise, leave them be.
+They can not play if you’re not playing with them, they can not fight if you’re not fighting, and they can not control if they have lost control of your mind.

 3. The topic switch.

-How to disarm. observe what they do and what they switch it onto, bring it back to the original conversation, if they don’t want to, then leave them to word spew on themselves and take no part in the conversation.
+How to disarm.
+Observe what they do and what they switch it onto, and bring it back to the original conversation.
+If they don’t want to, then leave them to word spew on themselves and take no part in the conversation.

 4. Blame shifting.